How To Attract Tech Talent and Hire the Best in 2026

 Attracting qualified tech workers can be challenging and competitive.
 According to a survey of more than 500 talent leaders conducted by GoodTime, 45% of respondents said the tech hiring landscape became more competitive in 2025.
 Because of this, organizations need to take proactive steps to reach and engage tech workers, rather than wait for talent to apply to open roles.

-The best practices below can help your organization take a more proactive and strategic approach to recruitment and networking.
+The following best practices can help your organization take a more proactive and strategic approach to recruitment and networking:

-- Partner with coding bootcamps, universities, and other technology-driven educational institutions to share open internship opportunities and entry-level positions.
+- When looking for software developers, for example, partner with coding bootcamps, universities, and other technology-driven educational institutions to share open internship opportunities and entry-level positions

-- Continually measure the effectiveness of your recruitment efforts to identify improvements over time.
+- Continually measure the effectiveness of your recruitment efforts to optimize the process over time

-In addition to the best practices outlined above, your organization can also think outside the box with your recruitment efforts by embracing skills-based hiring.
+In addition to the best practices outlined above, your organization can also broaden your recruitment efforts by embracing skills-based hiring.
 This approach focuses on engaging and advancing workers based on their skills, knowledge, and capabilities, rather than specific degrees or previous employers.

-Upwork’s 2025 In-Demand Skills research found that 81% of C-suite executives surveyed report that their organizations are taking deliberate steps to adopt skills-based hiring practices.
+Upwork’s In-Demand Skills 2025 report found that 81% of C-suite executives surveyed report that their organizations are taking deliberate steps to adopt skills-based hiring practices.
 This approach can help your team quickly access qualified talent as in-demand tech skills continue to rapidly evolve.
-By engaging talent through Business Plus, you can access the top 1% of freelancers on Upwork and short-list top individuals based on your specific technology skills needs and business requirements.
+By engaging talent through Business Plus, you can access the top 1% of freelancers on Upwork and shortlist top individuals based on your specific technology skills needs and business requirements.

 8. Encourage a collaborative and supportive work culture

-As more individuals work remotely or in a hybrid work setting, effective collaboration is critical for ensuring teams continue to feel supported and are able to drive business outcomes in the absence of in-person meetings and communication.
+As more individuals work remotely or in a hybrid work setting, effective collaboration is critical for teams.
+A collaborative and supportive culture helps teams feel supported and able to drive business outcomes in the absence of in-person meetings and communication.
 Collaboration is particularly important for technology-driven projects, which often include complex steps and require frequent updates.

 Here are some ways your organization can drive collaboration and encourage a supportive environment: